 No. We’ve designed our extended care’s curriculum to build on our regular curriculum—not just to repeat the same information.
 Although repetition is always good for learning, we also want to give you new tools for recovery, new workshops and new opportunities for personal growth.

 Yes.
 Gene Duffy, the founder of Duffy’s, used to say that “Duffy’s is a family solution for a family problem.”
 Your families, if you wish, can be a key part of your education and recovery.
 Families can enjoy their own group sessions and meetings.
-And they are encouraged to visit you during rehab if you want them to.
-Family members can also participate in your weekly sober support meetings.
+And they are encouraged to visit you during rehab if you want them to once local pandemic safety ordinances permit.
 Our goal is help you overcome this addiction, so you can enjoy a happy and fulfilled life with your loved ones.

 In some ways, that answer is up to you.
 When you complete a program at Duffy’s, you will be clean and sober and will have the tools and strategies to live life without drinking and using.
 Every year, we have thousands of people who successfully reach another milestone on their recovery journey.
 And every year, we have people relapse.
 What we do know is that you will probably relapse if you choose to float through rehab.
 The best advice we can give you is come to rehab eager to learn and embrace a new way of life.